Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 Based on a poem, this critically acclaimed painting has caused controversy and uproar.

 Welcome to Artifacts.
-I'm Matt Stewart and I'm here with my very good friends,
+I'm Matt Stewart and I'm here with my very very very very.

 Yes, hello.